 A Democratic mole in the audience grabbed onto the anti-Catholic comment and made certain it was extentively publicized.
 Catholic opinion rapidly turned against Blaine which cost him New York State.
 And because of that he narrowly lost the presidency.

-A important structure architecturally as well as an integral part of the historic character of the block, the church was threatened when, in 1975 membership declined to the point that the church disbanded.
+A architecturally important structure as well as an integral part of the historic character of the block, the church was threatened in 1975 when membership declined to the point that the church disbanded.
 Purchased by a developer, the building was slated for redevelopment into luxury condominiums.
 Despite a public outcry and pleas to The Landmarks Preservation Commission, the plans for redevelopment were approved.

 Luckily, while the interiors are lost, the facade was carefully preserved.
 Entrances to the residences were installed covertly into the side walls, undetectable from the street.
 Even the old church message board remains out front.